emchin/Hack-School-Notes/Part_2.md

 let apple = 6
 apple = 7
 ```
-will return an error, because re-assignemnt is not allowed.
+will return an error, because re-assigned is not allowed.

 This also means that:
 ```